TheManuelML/obsidian-agent/README.md

 ## 🫱🏼‍🫲🏼 Contributing & Support

 - Found a bug?
-Open an issue [here](https://github.com/TheManuelML/obsidian-agent/issues)
+Open an issue [here](https://github.com/TheManuelML/obsidian-agent/issues).
 - Want to contribute?
 Create a new pull request.
+> *Note: Not all models were tested.
+Bugs may occur*